EyasuTeshome/shifttracker/soft-skills/morning-session-feedback-in-larger-teams-part1.md

 ### Group discussion

-For the last 5 minutes of the session, come together as a group and discuss the following point:
+For the last 5 minutes of the session, come together as a group and discuss the following points:

 - How do you feel about hearing positive feedback?
 What about constructive feedback?
-Name some of your words and reflect with the group.
+Share the words that each of you registered in Step 4 to describe your feelings when you received feedback.
+Remember that putting into words what we notice and what we feel is essential to communicate with others.
+- What did you learn in this exercise?

 ### Submit your exercise